wangonya/wangonya.com/content/blog/celery-signals.md

 There are [a
 lot](https://docs.celeryq.dev/en/stable/userguide/signals.html#signals)
-of signals that celery offers but I\'ll focus on 4 simple ones to demonstrate how signals work in general.
+of signals that celery offers but I'll focus on 4 simple ones to demonstrate how signals work in general.

 1.  task_prerun